5 Budgeting Mistakes Everyone Makes (and How to Fix Them)

 Start Simple, Stay Consistent

-You'll start noticing patterns.
-You'll see where your money actually goes.
-You'll understand the gap between what you earn and what you spend.
-You'll watch your assets grow (or see clearly what needs to change).
+Just see what happens in three months.
+You'll start noticing patterns, seeing where your money actually goes, understanding the gap between what you earn and what you spend.
+You'll watch your assets grow — or see clearly what needs to change.